-Similar to the time it takes to make a lasagne or even under.
+Similar to the time it takes to make a lasagne or even baking a cake.

 Make the experience fun and enjoyable, maybe learn a few Bollywood steps while stirring!! 🙂

-Let us now apply all the tips and tricks to make an Indian curry at home in the basic simple chicken curry recipe below.
+Let us now apply all the tips and tricks to make an Indian curry at home in this basic simple chicken curry recipe below.

 Easy Chicken Curry Indian Style

 Chicken – 1 kg , cut into bite-sized pieces

 Onions – 2, chopped